2022 NEOF Pilot Genomics Competition

 In writing their proposal, applicants should make clear the relevance of the work to NERC’s strategic remit, and the way in which the project will lead to further work and/or proposals for full funding.
 Proposals for projects associated with PhD students (who do not themselves have to be NERC-funded) will be considered.
 In such cases, the application should show how the proposed work integrates within the timeframe of the doctoral project.

-All proposals should include a clear plan for the bioinformatic analysis of the resulting data, noting that NEOF can, by agreement, provide some bioinformatic and statistical support as part of the funded project.
+All proposals should include a clear plan for the bioinformatic analysis of the resulting data, noting that NEOF will, by agreement, provide some bioinformatic and statistical support as a supplement to the funded project.

 Applications will be graded by the NEOF Steering Committee, following the usual NERC procedures, but with special reference to: